Opportunity Profile

 STUDENT SUCCESS

-• Six UA students received the Critical Language Scholarship from the U.S. State Department to study overseas this summer.
+- Six UA students received the Critical Language Scholarship from the U.S. State Department to study overseas during the summer of 2024.

 STUDENT COMMUNITY

-With more than 650 political, social, religious, intramural sports and service groups, the University is home to a vibrant student population.
-Since fall 2011, UA has held the coveted honor of being the largest fraternity and sorority community in the nation with regard to overall membership.
-In 2018, UA’s Panhellenic Association won a National Panhellenic Conference College Panhellenic Excellence Award.
+With more than 700 political, social, religious, intramural sports and service groups, the University is home to a vibrant student population.
+UA has one of the largest fraternity and sorority communities in the nation with regard to overall fraternity and sorority membership.
+UA’s Panhellenic Association won a 2023-24 National Panhellenic Conference College Panhellenic Excellence Award.

 SUPPORTIVE ALUMNI FAMILY

-Through earnings generated from investment of endowments combined with its operating budget and other available funds, the National Alumni Association was responsible for awarding $5 million in scholarship assistance to more than 3,000 students for the 2023-2024 academic year.
+Through earnings generated from investment of endowments combined with its operating budget and other available funds, the National Alumni Association was responsible for awarding $5 million in scholarship assistance to nearly 3,000 students for the 2024-25 academic year.

 ATHLETICS